Precalculus by Richard Wright

 Because the data appear to follow a linear pattern, we can use a calculator to calculate r.
 Enter the inputs and corresponding outputs and select the Linear Regression.
 The calculator will also provide you with the correlation coefficient, r= 0.9808.
 This value is very close to 1, which suggests a strong increasing linear relationship.

-Note: For some calculators, the Diagnostics must be turned “on” in order to get the correlation coefficient when linear regression is performed: For TI graphing calculators try MODE or CATALOG and scroll to DIAGNOSTICSON.
+Note: For some calculators, the Diagnostics must be turned “on” in order to get the correlation coefficient when linear regression is performed: For TI graphing calculators try z or N and scroll to DIAGNOSTICSON.

 Variations